twosixlabs/armory/docs/adversarial_datasets.md

 When `modality` is set to `"both"`, the input will be of shape `(nb=1, num_frames, 960, 1280, 6)` where `x[..., :3]` are the rgb channels and `x[..., 3:]` the depth channels.

 The carla_over_obj_det_dev dataset has the same properties as the above mentioned datasets but is collected utilizing overhead perspectives.
+In addition, the depth channels in carla_obj_det_dev and carla_obj_det_test use a logorithmic grayscale format, whereas the carla_over_obj_det dataset uses an [RGB encoding](https://carla.readthedocs.io/en/latest/ref_sensors/#depth-camera).
+These formats can be converted one to another (e.g. for human viewing) using the utility functions in [carla_obj_det_utils.py](../armory/art_experimental/attacks/carla_obj_det_utils.py)

 ### Usage of Preloaded Adversarial Datasets
 To use a preloaded adversarial dataset for evaluation, set `attack_config["type"]` to `"preloaded"` and specify